nggepe/http_cache_flutter/README.md

 # Status

-in dev.
-This status will changed to stable when reach of the HttpCache Widget goal.
+Currently, we are **in dev**.
+This status will change to stable when we reached the `HttpCache` Widget goal.

 # Overview